llessi06/llessi06/README.md

 - 👋 Hi, I’m @llessi06
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning at the Higher Technical College Grieskirchen

 <!---
 llessi06/llessi06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.